 The HIV/AIDS epidemic is not a health problem alone, but a problem of such magnitude that, every facet of human life is affected.
-This makes it necessary for every sector of the society, the governmental organizations, business, industry, leaders, policy makers etc to be involved in the programme.
-Reaching HIV-infected girls and young women; getting them into care; meeting their physical, emotional, and social needs; helping them adhere to their treatment regimen; and encouraging ongoing sexual risk reduction is a tall order.
+This makes it necessary for every sector of the society, the governmental organizations, business, industry, leaders, policy makers etc to be involved ongoing sexual risk reduction is a tall order.
 It is not, however, an impossible task.